ekkis/poc-namada-tx/shielded/README.md

 nm-fund $(nm-addr savings)
 ```

-The above is referred to as a *shielding transaction* as it conceals the funds.
+The above is referred to as a *shielding transaction* as it conceals the funds by transferring them from a *transparent* address to a secret one.
 With this balance our code can now do a *shielded transaction* in paying the merchant

 ## Developer Setup